-My recent body of work experiments with and explores concepts of climate change and anxiety within constructed closed environments.
-As a form, the closed ecosystem necessitates an understanding of biological and ecological systems and the balance of elements needed to create a stable equilibrium—concepts deeply relevant to our current climate crisis.
+My ecosystems explore concepts of climate anxiety and the Anthropocene through constructed closed environments and carefully maintained biological systems.
+These living assemblages require an understanding of ecological systems and the balance of elements needed to create equilibrium—concepts deeply relevant to our current climate crisis.
 This compulsion to preserve during a looming crisis recalls the parable of Noah and the Great Flood telling of a last-ditch effort, despite humanity, to protect the natural world during an apocalypse brought about by environmental disaster.
 Floating and submerged vessels containing microenvironments balance a sense of beauty and fragility—carefully titrated organic interactions protected only by a thin layer of glass.
 Their forms suggest both the sentimentality of messages in bottles and safeguarded specimens like the Svalbard Seed Vault.